FocuserLLC/onlykindsfitness-legal/account-data-deletion.md

+---
+layout: default
-# Delete Your Account & Data — Onlykinds Fitness
+title: Delete Your Account & Data — Onlykinds Fitness
+permalink: /account-data-deletion/
+---

+# Delete Your Account & Data

+**Onlykinds Fitness** · Focuser LLC

-Onlykinds Fitness (by Focuse LLC) gives you full control over your account and the data stored with it.
+Onlykinds Fitness gives you full control over your account and the data stored with it.
 You can request deletion at any time — no questions asked.

 ## How to request account deletion